grrvk/IS_Lab4/README.md

 ## Puzzle generation

-Generate random full sudoku puzzle 9x9 and the remove some values to create a problem to solve
+Generate random full sudoku puzzle NxN and the remove some values to create a problem to solve

 ```
 full_puzzle = generate_puzzle()